 (The cow poop problem in the Netherlands, a gouda-slinging global dairy powerhouse, is a whole other issue.
 Along with milking duties, a dedicated team of robots will also collect manure at the farm, which will then be sold as fertilizer.)

-"Seventy percent of the face of the Earth is water, while the world population is growing and arable land is limited so we have to look in other ways to produce fresh food next to the citizens, to reduce transport," Minke van Wingerden, a partner at Beladon who is leading the cutting-edge project, elaborates to NBC.
+"Seventy percent of the face of the Earth is water, while the world population is growing and arable land is limited so we have to look in other ways to produce fresh food next to the citizens, to reduce transport," Minke van Wingerden, a partner at Beladon who is leading the cutting-edge project, elaborated to NBC.
 "It's a logical step to produce fresh food on the water.
 Most big cities are situated in [river] deltas, and it's easy to use the deltas for food production."

 Vertical farming, dairy-style